pmlmodelling/pylag/doc/documentation/setup.rst

 creation of **circular release zones** in which any number of particles can be placed.
 Within a given release zone particles can be either regularly or randomly distributed.
-The former method is discontinuous, and only the latter guarentees that the specified number of particles will be created.
+The former method is discontinuous, and only the latter guarantees that the specified number of particles will be created.
 The two approaches are illustrated below:

 .. plot:: documentation/plots/release_zones.py